-Losing is never fun, but there are some character-building silver linings:
+Losing is never fun, but there are some character-building silver linings.

-It builds resilience — not just for sports, but for the rest of life.
 A 2019 study by a team of Brigham Young University professors found that high school students who had participated in youth sports showed higher levels of resilience than students who didn’t participate.
 The students who had participated in youth sports also showed higher levels of self-regulation, empathy and social competence.

 Much of that resilience comes from dealing with losing: Acknowledging the loss, then getting back on the field.
 “It teaches them to get back up and try again,” Lund says.

-It teaches them to reframe the story.
 Similarly, the ability to reframe a situation — examining something that’s happened and seeing it from another perspective — is a skill that helps kids manage disappointment not just in sports, but in all aspects of life.

-When my daughter’s soccer team lost, their coach directed them to look for the positive moments in the game.
+When my daughter’s team lost, their coach directed them to look for the positive moments in the game.
 She noted that one player completed a tricky move, another player broke away with the ball and that the goalie pounced on the ball in a particularly close save.
 It didn’t add up to a win that time, but the players could still savor those small victories.

-It can drive them to work harder.
 It’s a classic movie-montage, inspirational music-filled scene for a reason: Motivated by the sting of a heartbreaking loss, the athlete channels her emotions into her next practice, pushing herself to work harder, and to come back stronger, faster, better.
 (Cue the Rocky theme song).

-It offers an opportunity for bonding — for the team and for the parent and child.
 Being part of a team — something bigger than themselves — means that players must handle the loss together.
 It’s a chance for them to learn to regroup as a team, figure out what worked and what didn’t and find a way to improve together, an experience that can bring them closer, Lund says.

 It can also be an opportunity for a child to bond with a parent.
 In The Gift of Failure: How the Best Parents Learn to Let Go So Their Children Can Succeed, author and educator Jessica Lahey reminds us that youth sports gives parents the gift of time with their children.
 That time includes supporting the child after a defeat.
 She quotes an Olympic medalist, who says, “The perfect sports parents would be the ones you never hear from the sidelines.
 They should be there after the game, to be supportive, when the heartbreaking things happen… The perfect sports parent is there after the heartbreak to listen and help the kid find the positive in the heartbreak.”

-They develop empathy.
 Having felt the pain of a loss, kids develop a better understanding and connection with the underdog.
 They know firsthand how it feels to be the loser, and therefore, know how they’d like to be treated.